Cavani to Man Utd transfer: Deadline day signing's shirt number, contract & goal record | Goal.com

 As a centre-forward, he wore No.9 for most of his time at PSG, but that shirt is currently occupied by Anthony Martial.

-Cavani wore No.7 at former clubs Napoli and Palermo, though the history of the Manchester United No.7 could be a factor.
+Cavani wore No.7 at former clubs Napoli and Palermo, though neither bore quite the weight of the famous Manchester United number seven.
 Cristiano Ronaldo, David Beckham, Eric Cantona, Bryan Robson and George Best are among the club legends to have worn it in the past.

-At PSG, Cavani also wore No.16 and No.17 at times.
-Marcos Rojo currently wears No.16 and Fred wears No.17, but Rojo could reportedly leave before the window closes.
-No.19 is another option, having been free since Marcus Rashford moved to No.10 in 2018.

 What are the details of Edinson Cavani's Manchester United contract?